viktorbezdek/awesome-github-projects/README.md

 - [epicweb-dev/epic-stack](https://github.com/epicweb-dev/epic-stack) - This is a Full Stack app starter with the foundational things setup and configured for you to hit the ground running on your next EPIC idea.
 - [resend/react-email](https://github.com/resend/react-email) - 💌 Build and send emails using React
 - [motion-canvas/motion-canvas](https://github.com/motion-canvas/motion-canvas) - Visualize Your Ideas With Code
-- [finic-ai/finic](https://github.com/finic-ai/finic) - Create Playwright-based browser agents to scrape websites and automate tasks.
+- [finic-ai/finic](https://github.com/finic-ai/finic) - Stealth browsers as a service.
+Connect your scraper or automation to a fleet of cloud-hosted browsers configured for reliability and stealth.
 - [dai-shi/waku](https://github.com/dai-shi/waku) - ⛩️ The minimal React framework
 - [supabase-community/nextjs-openai-doc-search](https://github.com/supabase-community/nextjs-openai-doc-search) - Template for building your own custom ChatGPT style doc search powered by Next.js, OpenAI, and Supabase.
 - [PawanOsman/ChatGPT](https://github.com/PawanOsman/ChatGPT) - OpenAI API Free Reverse Proxy